Connect with PITC!

 What if I go on vacation or need to travel for work?

 Not a problem!
-Contact one of the foster coordinators as far in advance as possible to make arrangements for your foster with either boarding or a temporary foster parent.
+Contact your foster coordinator as far in advance as possible to make arrangements for your foster with either boarding or a temporary foster parent.